 We have to be honest, one of the first things that stood out to us about the ASUS ROG Strix Hero II was its fantastic design.
 And while you can’t necessarily judge a gaming laptop solely by its design, there’s also something to say about a well-designed machine.
 ASUS made this laptop to turn heads and catch eyes, and we’re honestly totally on board with it.
 Featuring a fantastic 144Hz display and a bright, colorful keyboard, you’ll get a sense of awe every time you open the ROG up to play games.

 Of course, the beautiful design isn’t the only great thing about this gaming laptop.
 On the inside, we were most impressed by the hybrid storage approach.
 The Strix Hero II features both a 256GB SSD and 1TB HDD so you can get maximum boot speeds and storage space in a single package.
 The Intel Core i7-8750H processor and GTX 1060 graphics card only add to the overall experience, giving you the opportunity to play games on high and ultra settings with ease.
 Overall, the ASUS ROG Strix Hero II is the most expensive option on our list, but it also packs one of the hardest punches.
 You won’t be disappointed if you purchase this gaming laptop.
+Also read the best gaming laptop for the money.

 #3 Acer Predator PH315-52-78VL – Best Value/Best ProcessorWHY WE LIKE IT: With a 9th-generation Intel Core i7 processor and premium graphics card, the Acer Predator PH315-52-78VL offers the best value out of any gaming laptops on our list.
 Combine that with a sleek and edgy design and you’ve got yourself a stellar gaming laptop that doesn’t disappoint.